 Washington State University research continues to exhibit resilience despite adversity.
 This document describes WSU’s plan to resume research, scholarship, and creative activities in a staged manner, including system-wide efforts to assist researcher success.
 This resumption will be performed consistent with cognizant local, state, and national public health authority directives, and with appropriate risk management measures in place.
-Similar to Washington’s 4-phased “Safe Start” plan to reopen the state, the return to on-site research activities will look more like turning a dial than flipping a switch.
+Similar to Washington’s initial 4-phased “Safe Start” plan to reopen the state and the current “Roadmap to Recovery,” the return to on-site research activities will look more like turning a dial than flipping a switch.
+Note that while the stages within this document are informed by our state reopening plans, they do not correspond directly.

 Summary of required action: To continue to ensure safety, each Principal Investigator (PI) and research leader must implement modifications to policies, procedures, and resources supporting returning to on-site activities, including: